SYMPOSIUM OF »11. DARMSTADT PHOTOGRAPHY DAYS« // Wilhelm-Köhler-Saal, Old Main Building of the Technical University of Darmstadt

 A tongue-in-cheek attitude of photographers is often a precondition in order for them to capture the crucial moment.
 Nevertheless have humorous photographs just rarely been the topic of scientific research until today.
 A serious examination of humor and irony within images is particularly necessary in times when satire has become a source for dispute.

-Proposals for Interdisciplinary lectures on, among others, the following hypotheses were welcome to be submitted:
+Interdisciplinary lectures on, among others, the following hypotheses were welcome:

 • How does humour function within images: is there a general aesthetic strategy and way of representation?